 20 Weekly Bullet Journal Spreads That Will Keep You Organized

-She uses all caps for her headings and then draws vertical squares beneath the days so that she can write down her tasks and note when they’ve been completed.
+Lauren uses all caps for the weekdays and then draws vertical squares beneath the days so that she can write down her tasks and note when they’ve been completed.
 (This is what I do, too, and I love filling in the boxes once I’m done with the task – it’s a rewarding feeling!)

 Here’s another gorgeous spread from @mygianthandwriting.

 This one features horizontal columns, which leaves plenty of room for your notes.
 She also included space to write her important to-do tasks, and a tracker for tracking her time spent drawing, her water intake, vegan meals, and junk food consumption.

 Love it!
 The use of a tracker in a weekly spread is a brilliant idea – it helps you stay on track with your goals- especially health-related goals like meal planning!